Jonathan1324/AI-Creator/README.md

 # AI-CREATOR
-File Format to save and read an AI of multiple types (currently only if-else AIs)
+Program to save and read an AI of multiple types in a custom file-format (currently only if-else AIs)